wakeupnemo/polymarket-research/STATE.md

 - `outcome` to `token_id` mapping is usable in the current backbone.
 - The current state artifact is sufficient to support a first stable diagnostic feature layer.
 - The current stable feature artifact is sufficient to support a first diagnostics reporting layer.
-- Diagnostics outputs are sufficient to drive a first explicit keep/watch/exclude market gating layer and keep-only active universe artifact.
+- Diagnostics outputs are sufficient to drive a first explicit keep/watch/exclude market gating layer and keep-only active-universe artifact.
+- The longer bounded sample is sufficient to move the gating result from hard row-count exclusion into a near-miss calibration regime.
+- The current calibrated threshold override is sufficient to produce a non-empty keep-only active universe.
+- The current active-universe artifact is sufficient input for the conservative maker-markout scaffold.

 ### Process validation
-The project has a clear operating mode:
-- smallest meaningful next step,
-- conservative implementation first,
-- simple baselines before complexity,
-- explicit labeling of validated vs speculative,
-- and written go / no-go decisions.

-The feature job now also has an explicit reproducibility rule:
-- only the frozen approved inputs are allowed,
-- and feature logic should remain narrower than downstream simulation or execution logic.

-The workflow now also has an explicit source-of-truth rule:
+- Inspecting local repo reality before changing code is the correct operating rule.
-- GitHub is the source of truth for code,
+- GitHub remains the source of truth for code.
+- Local server artifacts are the runtime truth for validation.
-- ChatGPT Project files are persistent context,
-- and server-side scripts should not depend on those context files existing locally.
+- Project context files are useful for continuity, but local server flow should not depend on them existing in the checkout.

-The current diagnostics+gating step now has an explicit implementation rule:
-- use diagnostics as immutable input and build gating as a downstream reporting layer,
-- without re-adding ingestion layers, feature-builder scaffolding, duplicate diagnostics layers, or duplicate smoke logic.
+- Repo hygiene must be handled before rebasing a dirty local branch.
+- Experimental runtime artifacts should be backed up outside the repo tree before cleanup rather than left as ambiguous tracked state.
+- Experimental local configs should remain outside tracked `configs/` unless intentionally promoted.

 ---

 ## What Is Not Yet Validated

-The following remain important and unvalidated.
+The following are still not validated.

 ### Event linkage
-- whether `event_id` can be reliably recovered and maintained in the canonical backbone,
-- whether an `events.csv` table should be built now or deferred,
-- whether event-level joins are stable enough to rely on for research segmentation.
+- whether event-level enrichment is necessary for the next useful research delta,
+- whether event grouping changes the first-pass microstructure conclusions materially.

 ### Market-state truth beyond top of book
-- whether polling-based snapshots are sufficient for the first markout studies,
+- whether top-of-book-only state is sufficient for the first maker / toxicity studies,
-- whether websocket data is required for the next integrity jump,
-- whether book updates between polls create too much hidden state loss,
-- whether orderbook reconciliation against incremental updates can be made trustworthy.
+- whether deeper ladder reconstruction is needed before markout work becomes meaningful.

 ### Execution realism
-- whether conservative maker fill modeling is good enough for early research,
-- whether a first taker simulator will produce realistic effective prices,
-- whether partial fills, queue approximations, and fee handling will be honest enough.
+- queue position,
+- passive fill probability,
+- cancellation timing,
+- fees / rebates,
+- realized maker PnL under realistic assumptions.

 ### Signal validity
-- whether any maker regime has positive expected value after realistic fill and toxicity assumptions,
+- whether any current microstructure feature family produces genuine edge,
-- whether any crypto fair-value residual survives spread and fees,
+- whether any tradability ranking survives beyond triage usefulness.
-- whether any stale-anchor effect is both real and tradable rather than merely observable.

 ### Operational robustness
-- whether the current polling collector can run stably for longer collection windows,
+- robustness of the bounded polling collector across longer runs,
-- whether schema drift or payload shape changes will create silent failure modes,
-- whether the initial token subset should be expanded or narrowed for research.
+- how stable diagnostics / gating outputs remain over larger samples and more markets.

 ### Diagnostic + gating sufficiency of the first reporting layer
-- whether the current stale / repeated-hash patterns are informative enough to keep current gating classes stable over time,
+- whether the current calibrated thresholds generalize beyond this single bounded sample,
-- whether the spread/quality/row-count thresholds are calibrated well enough for conservative universe narrowing,
+- whether spread / quality / row-count / repeated-hash thresholds are calibrated well enough for conservative universe narrowing,
-- whether current gating reasons are compact and interpretable enough for operational triage,
+- whether current gating reasons remain compact and interpretable over additional runs,
 - whether the simple tradability score is adequate for first-pass ranking,
+- whether the calibrated keep set persists under a slightly larger sample or under tracked config rather than a local override,
-- and whether the next useful delta after this should be threshold calibration or maker-markout iteration.
+- and whether further threshold work should remain limited to calibration rather than architecture changes.

+### Maker-markout readiness
+- whether the current positive symmetric snapshot-based markouts are informative beyond scaffold sanity checking,
+- whether missing `h5` coverage for some markets materially limits interpretation,
+- whether the current zero adverse fractions are robust or mostly a consequence of the scaffold assumptions,
+- and how much of the present result survives once more realistic execution assumptions are introduced.

 ---